 The Politics of Not Shaving in This Patriarchal Dystopia

-Last December, I ran my hands over my legs in the shower to find two cactuses of prickly black stubs and decided they suited my mood.
-I hadn’t shaved since the election.
+In December after the 2016 presidential election, I ran my hands over my legs in the shower to find two cactuses of prickly black stubs and decided they suited my mood.
+I hadn’t shaved since the results came in.
 At first I just kind of forgot.
 I was grieving the loss two feminist presidents in a row — in favor of an alleged sexual predator.
 The winter was unseasonably warm, so in January I wore skirts with ankle booties that revealed my calves and noticed both men and women staring at them on the subway.
 I wasn’t ashamed; I found it empowering.
 I had no idea my nearly comb-able lot would command so much attention.

 As an act of defiance, I decided to keep them that way.
 Using personal grooming to make a political statement wasn’t exactly new, but drawing from second-wave feminist ideology seemed fitting — given that a self-professed pussy-grabber elected president had promised to overturn the very Supreme Court ruling they’d fought for (Roe v.
 Wade in 1973), which protected a woman’s right to choose.
 Such a personal affront required a response in kind.
 Flooding congressional phone lines and protesting in the streets, for me anyway, simply wasn’t going to do.
 I had already found a daily regimen — or lack thereof — that brought me even more satisfaction.